Guide To Santa Barbara, California: Spanish Revival, Home Inspiration, & Where To Visit

 Everywhere I went in Santa Barbara had inspiration for my home and my wallpaper designs.
 Whether it was the flowers blooming in my aunt’s garden, the variety of tiles seen in every style of architecture, the Moorish and Spanish influences, or the lifestyle that comes with living by the ocean.
 Everywhere I went I seemed to be basking in new colors, textures and ideas.

-From the Casa Del Herrero tour I learned a fascinating fact about the Spanish tiles we see all around that house and throughout Santa Barbara (Thanks, Aunt Jane!)
+From the Casa Del Herrero tour, I learned a fascinating fact about the Spanish tiles we see all around that house and throughout Santa Barbara (Thanks, Aunt Jane!)
 Spanish tiles come in three styles–Cuenca (which means “tub”).
 In this tile, the clay is pressed into a mold.
 Then there is Cuerda seca (dry line) where there are painted lines on bisque tile with linseed oil and manganese.
 The lines are then filled in with colored or white glazed and fired—lines are either dark or are the bisque tile showing through the thick patches of glaze.
-Finally there is Alcora tile which has a white underglaze and has hand painted designs over the glaze.
-All three of these tiles are are Mojolica (tin glazed).
+Finally, there is Alcora tile which has a white underglaze and has hand-painted designs over the glaze.
+All three of these tiles are Mojolica (tin-glazed).

-Whether it’s texture, color, history or nature, Santa Barbara has so much inspiration to offer any artist but especially those with the home in mind.
-I may live in the middle of Denver where there is no beach or Spanish styled buildings but I’m dreaming of the day we can have our own Spanish Bungalow even if it’s by the Colorado Mountains.
+Whether it’s texture, color, history, or nature, Santa Barbara has so much inspiration to offer any artist but especially those with the home in mind.
+I may live in the middle of Denver where there are no beaches or Spanish-styled buildings but I’m dreaming of the day we can have our own Spanish Bungalow even if it’s by the Colorado Mountains—and until then, I’m bringing that California dreaming into my work with every Santa Barbara inspired design I create.

 Carpinteria Beach Company